gmc-code/PC-microbit-micropython/docs/images/flipping_and_rotating_images.rst

     :align: center

-| The code to flip an image vertically add a new custom function.
+| Add a new function to flip an image vertically using the image array.
 | **get_image_flipped_vert(imgarray)** takes the image array returned by **get_image_array** and outputs a flipped image array.

 | **get_image_flipped_vert(imgarray)** should use list slices to get each row.